nuwave/lighthouse/CONTRIBUTING.md

 ## Documentation

+### External

 The documentation for Lighthouse is located in [`/docs`](/docs).
-You can check out the [Docs README](/docs/.github/README.md) for more information on how to contribute to the docs.
+See [/docs/.github/README.md](/docs/.github/README.md) for more information on how to contribute to the docs.

+### Internal

+Mark classes or methods that are meant to be used by end-users with the `@api` PHPDoc tag.
+Those elements are guaranteed to not change until the next major release.

 ## Changelog